uwu/shelter/packages/shelter-docs/reference.md

 ## `shelter.storage`

+> ***POSSIBLE CONFUSION ALERT***
+>
+> *shelter stores* are a very specific terminology, and refers to a store tied very directly to IndexedDB, and the caveats (initing) that come with that.
+>
+> If you are only concerned with storing things from your plugin *you should use the plugin store and not use this*.
+>
+> `plugin.store`, the storage you are given in plugins, are NOT shelter stores, the `shelter.storage.*` APIs will NOT work with them, and they do not suffer from the initing issue described later.

 Shelter implements a storage API backed by [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 The stores behave as if they were just objects:tm:, and have interoperability with SolidJS for reactivity.

 You may store anything as long as it is [cloneable](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types) (basically, no circular references and no functions).